Lived Experience

 What is lived experience?

 The idea of lived experience stems from the philosopher Heidegger, who was interested in how we make sense of our lives.
 The crucial idea is that some things that happen to us, or situations we live in or live through, are so profound, so deep, and so visceral that they shape our lives, our bodies, the way we think, the way we experience everything that happens around us: we literally ‘live’ that experience.
-Heidegger’s work was mainly written in the first half of the twentieth century; discoveries around epigenetic trauma and post-traumatic stress in the early twenty first century have highlighted the brain- and DNA-science that supports Heidegger’s ideas.
+Heidegger’s work was mainly written in the first half of the twentieth century; discoveries around epigenetic trauma and post-traumatic stress in the early twenty-first century have highlighted the brain and DNA science that supports Heidegger’s ideas.

 These lived experiences fuel the stories we tell ourselves about who we are and what we are therefore capable of achieving - or enduring.
 Because they are so deeply embedded in who we are and what we believe, we often don’t notice them; the same way we are rarely conscious of our own heartbeat.